About API api/bots

 Internal vs User parameters

-are internal data used for the API to deal the bots All other params can be set by the user
+deal and orders are internal data used for the API to deal the bots All other params can be set by the user

 FAQs